What It REALLY Means If You’ve Been Diagnosed With Anxiety or Depression

-Have you been diagnosed with Anxiety or Depression?
-If so, now you know that what you’re feeling has a name.
+For starters, you now know that what you’re feeling has a name.
 You also know you aren’t alone.
-It is an actual ‘thing’.
+It is an actual ‘thing.’
 And maybe, just maybe, there is a silver lining.

-One thing it might mean is you recognize you haven’t been feeling ‘yourself’.
-Or maybe family and friends have commented that you do not seem like your (regular) self.
+One thing it might mean is that you recognize you haven’t been feeling ‘yourself.’
+It could also reflect observations from family and friends that you don’t seem like your (regular) self.

-Perhaps you’ve met with your primary care doctor and/or a mental health professional.
-Maybe a psychiatrist, or a social worker or psychologist.
-And that person has diagnosed you with Anxiety or Depression.
+Perhaps you’ve met with your primary care doctor and/or a mental health professional; perhaps a psychiatrist, social worker, or psychologist.
+And perhaps that person has diagnosed you with anxiety or depression.

 A diagnosis puts you one step closer to healing.